halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 * Save Game: This is the class that contains all data that should be persisted on save game.
 All of your game contexts must use the same instance of the Save Game class.
 You might want to add your custom implementation here, so you can save things like player location and in general things that are not stored in quests.
 The Save Game must inherit from AdventurePluginSaveGame.

-* Inventory Controller: This class manages the player inventory and can tell a presenter show or hide inventory.
+* Inventory Controller: This class manages the player inventory and can tell a presenter to show or hide inventory.
 You might want to use multiple instances if you have multiple player characters that can have their own inventories, or if you wanted to have inventories for NPCs or containers.
 Though for that you would need support from programmers, as creating multiple inventories is not as easy as just creating a new Inventory Controller.
 The problems are described in the Programming Documentation in more detail.

 * Inventory Presenter: This class can show and hide inventory to the player.
 It is expected that you will create your own presenter to customize your UI.
 You might need more than one presenter if you decided to, for example, use inventory for containers like in RPG games.

 * Inventory Item Manager: This class can convert an Inventory Item class reference to its instance.
-All of your game contexts must the same instance of the Inventory Item Manager class.
+All of your game contexts must use the same instance of the Inventory Item Manager class.

 You can quickly check if a game context is valid by calling the Is Game Context Valid method.
 Note that if you create your own game contexts, you are also responsible for their management.
 It might make sense to store them on the Game Instance, so you do not have to recreate them every time they are required.